kyraezikeuzor/kyraezikeuzor/README.md

 🚀 Focus: building web apps.

-📚 Interested in: web, and medicine.
+📚 Interested in: web and medicine.